Weird and wonderful roadside diners in every state

 Maine: Palace Diner, Biddeford

 Diner menus are often as long as your arm and as thick as a book, but not at the tiny Palace Diner in Biddeford.
-Unusually the 15-seat diner in a trolley car only has eight dishes on the breakfast menu and four sandwiches at lunch.
-It was built by the Pollard Company in 1927 and is one of two surviving Pollard diners in the country.
-It has a sleek interior with no paraphernalia, unlike many of the other diners on this list.
+The no-fuss 15-seat diner, set within a trolley car, only has seven dishes on its breakfast menu – and it offers just four sandwiches at lunch.
+That said, all of the meals here come with a hefty dose of nostalgia.
+The car was built by the Pollard Company in 1927, and it's one of just two surviving Pollard diners in the country.

 Maryland: Broadway Diner, Baltimore